19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Interpretation of this Part

 175\.
-In this Part, “member”, in relation to a securities exchange or futures exchange, means a person who —
+In this Part, “member”, in relation to an approved exchange, means a person who —

-(a) holds membership of any class or description of the securities exchange or futures exchange, whether or not he holds any share in the share capital of such exchange; and
+(a) holds membership of any class or description of the approved exchange, whether or not he holds any share in the share capital of such exchange; and

+[2/2009 wef 29/07/2009]

 (b) is licensed by the Authority to carry on the business of dealing in securities or trading in futures contracts, as the case may be.

+[2/2009 wef 29/07/2009]

 [SIA, s.
 74; FTA, s.
 49A]

 ### Establishment of fidelity fund

-176\.—(1) Each securities exchange and each futures exchange shall establish, keep and administer a fidelity fund (referred to in this Part as a fidelity fund or fund).
+176\.—(1) Each approved exchange shall establish, keep and administer a fidelity fund (referred to in this Part as a fidelity fund or fund).

+[2/2009 wef 29/07/2009]

-(2) The assets of the fidelity fund of a securities exchange or futures exchange shall —
+(2) The assets of the fidelity fund of an approved exchange shall —

 (a) be the property of the exchange;